jimkring/python-sandbox-wasm/README.md

 This is proof-of-concept for executing python code in a sandboxed web assembly (wasm) build of python.
 It uses wasmer-python to  run the wasm build of python and wapm to install the python package.

+## How it all works

+- From our host python we use the [wasmer-python](https://github.com/wasmerio/wasmer-python) library to load and run the [python web assembly](https://wapm.io/python/python) (wasm) from wamp (web assembly package manager).

+- we create a "sandbox" folder that is shared with the web assembly python instance.

+- we take the unsafe python code (to be executed in the sandbox) and write it to a python file in the sandbox folder.
+We prepend to that file a few lines of code that will write the standard output (stdout) to a file in the sandbox folder (which we will then read back into the host python instance).

+- we run the python web assembly instance with the sandboxed python file we just created as the argument, so that the unsafe code runs inside the web assembly instance.

+- we then read the standard output file from the sandbox folder and return it to the host python instance.

+> Note: it does not seem possible to redirect the std output of the web assembly to file FROM THE HOST PYTHON.
+This only works from the python code running inside the web assembly.
+That's why we have to prepend the unsafe code with a few lines of code that will write the std output to a file.

 ## Resources
 Tools and examples used here: